SukhrajBirSingh/FoodApp/README.md

 # FoodApp

-An app that gives a description of different dishes.
+A beautiful food app that gives a description of different dishes.
 You can even place an order and view your orders.

 **What I learned**\